UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.1.4 =
+Feature update with Internal Wallet functionality.
+This version introduces a new method for card creation using an internal wallet, along with associated admin settings and UI components.

 = 1.1.3 =
 Important update with enhanced License Manager for WooCommerce integration.
 This version improves order processing, email delivery, and admin order actions for UniVoucher cards. enhanced creation date handling.